RBaghishani/SkyNet-Reachability-Study/README.md

 # Learning from Networks Project

 This project was developed as part of the course "Learning from Networks" for the Masters of Computer Engineering program.
-The goal of this project is to analyze network data and perform different algorithms on the data.

-This project was developed as part of the course "Learning from Networks" for the Masters of Computer Engineering program.
 The goal of this project is to analyze a transportation reachability network for cities in the United States and Canada and perform different graph related algorithms on the data.

 ## Dataset